IBM/sustainability-reference-architecture/docs/index.md

 For more information on IBM IT Architect Assistant, contact us at cogarch@us.ibm.com.

+---

-## Disclaimer
+### Disclaimer

-Please note that the sustainability reference architecture is intended to serve as a high-level demonstration of how combined systems can deliver value and contribute to achieving sustainability goals.
-Users should consider creating architecture(s) to align with their organization's specific systems and components for optimal implementation.
+Please note that the sustainability reference architecture is intended to serve as a high-level demonstration of how systems can be combined to not only deliver value, but also contribute to achieving sustainability goals.
+Users should consider replicating this exemplar and modifying it to align with their organization’s specific systems and components for optimal implementation.

-Last modified on: 2023-08-30
+###### Last modified on: 2023-08-30